 In addition to captions frequently missing critical information, participants described captions that were \emph{not accurate} (e.g., recognizing a pregnancy test as a pen, a pair of boots as food item, protein bars as stuffing mix, green beans as spark plugs) as well as \emph{partially correct}, such as getting the product type correct but the specific details wrong (e.g., garlic powder as turmeric spice, frozen shrimp as frozen chicken, agave nectar as maple syrup).
-Partially correct captions can be more difficult for BLV people to assess and have significant impacts.
-One person recalled Be My Eyes AI correctly identifying a lotion bottle but getting the specific variety wrong, saying it ``left a horrible white cast on my skin, which I didn't notice until someone told me.''
+Partially correct captions can be more difficult for BLV people to assess and cause potentially life-threatening issues.
+One person recalled that Be My Eyes AI correctly identified a lotion bottle but got the specific variety wrong, saying it, ``left a horrible white cast on my skin, which I didn't notice until someone told me.''
 Another explained that canned pears were identified as canned peaches and that, while both are canned fruits, such errors could be fatal: ``My husband is very allergic to peaches, and this probably would have meant a Benadryl shot for him if he'd gotten the wrong product.''
 Similarly, one person said, ``It has told me completely different names of medicines than what is printed on the packet,'' highlighting yet another case where accurate details are essential.
 Respondents identified these errors based on their life experience (e.g., ``it seemed like it was taking me way too long to finish the prescriptions and then I called the pharmacy to verify'' and ``It told me a name of medicine I knew I never had.''), or by asking sighted people.
-Either way, people became cautious when using AI for life-threatening situations, and turned to other people or used more tested alternatives (e.g., Script Talk for medications, which uses RFID technology).
+Either way, people became cautious about using AI in life-threatening situations and turned to people or to more tested technologies (e.g., Script Talk for medications, which uses RFID technology \cite{scripttalk2025}).

-Survey respondents also provided insight into how product design and packaging affect caption accuracy, confirming prior work regarding medical product packaging~\cite{davis2020quality}.
+Survey respondents also provided insight into how product design and packaging affect caption accuracy, confirming prior work regarding medical product packaging \cite{davis2020quality}.
 Many of these errors stem from package designs that are difficult to photograph effectively, particularly those with rounded or reflective surfaces (e.g., ``It won't read...all instructions on rounded bottles like eye drop bottles,'' and ``It usually takes more time and lots of rotating the can to piece together the information I'm looking for'').